 The municipalities ofMenton and Roquebrune united and obtained independence from the Principality ofMonaco, becoming a protectorate of theKingdom of Sardinia, and would eventually join Sardinia in 1861.[141]

 Denmark had been governed by a system of absolute monarchy (King's Law) since the 17th century.
 KingChristian VIII, a moderate reformer but still an absolutist, died in January 1848 during a period of rising opposition from farmers and liberals.
-The demands for constitutional monarchy, led by theNational Liberals, ended with a popular march toChristiansborg on 21 March.
-The new king,Frederick VII, met the liberals' demands and installed a new Cabinet that included prominent leaders of theNational Liberal Party.[98]
+The demands for a constitutional monarchy, led by theNational Liberals, ended with a popular march toChristiansborg on 21 March.
+The new king,Frederick VII, met the liberals' demands and installed a new Cabinet that included prominent leaders of theNational Liberal Party.[168]

 The national-liberal movement wanted to abolish absolutism, but retain a strongly centralized state.
-The king accepteda new constitution agreeing to share power with a bicameral parliament called theRigsdag.
-It is said that the Danish king's first words after signing away his absolute power were, "that was nice, now I can sleep in the mornings".[99]
+The king accepteda new constitution, agreeing to share power with a bicameral parliament called theRigsdag.
+It is said that the Danish king's first words after signing away his absolute power were, "that was nice, now I can sleep in the mornings".[169]
 Although army officers were dissatisfied, they accepted the new arrangement.
-In contrast to the rest of Europe, this was not overturned by reactionaries.[98]
+In contrast to the rest of Europe, this was not overturned by reactionaries.[168]
 The liberal constitution did not extend toSchleswig, leaving theSchleswig-Holstein Question unanswered.

 TheDuchy of Schleswig, a region containing both Danes (a North Germanic population) and Germans (a West Germanic population), was a part of the Danish monarchy, but remained a duchy separate from the Kingdom of Denmark.
-Spurred bypan-Germanist sentiment, the Germans of Schleswig took up arms against a proposal from theNational Liberal government in Copenhagen which would have fully integrated the duchy into Denmark.
+Spurred bypan-Germanist sentiment, the Germans of Schleswig took up arms against a proposal from theNational Liberal government in Copenhagen, which would have fully integrated the duchy into Denmark.

 The German population in Schleswig and Holstein revolted, inspired by the Protestant clergy.
 The German states sent in an army, but Danish victories in 1849 led to theTreaty of Berlin (1850) and theLondon Protocol (1852).
 They reaffirmed the sovereignty of the King of Denmark, while prohibiting union with Denmark.
 The violation of the latter provision led torenewed warfare in 1863 and the Prussian victory in 1864.